nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 plt.hist(observablept,bins=np.arange(0,300,25))
 ```
 </details>

+!!! tip "Challenge"
+    In the original CMS paper, the observable used was the invariant mass of the b-jet and the lepton (electron or muon) - $m_{bl}$.
+For the case where there is more than 1 b-jet in particular the *minimum* such mass from all pairings of b-jet with the lepton is used.
+Create this observable for the selected events and plot a histogram of it for our ttbar sample.

 As this sample is simulation, we need to apply proper event weights to account for the cross-section in the standard model.
 Remember that the number of events expected is given by the product of the cross-section and the integrated luminosity.
 For simulated samples, if we know the cross-section $\sigma$ and the number of events generated $N_{gen}$, we can calculate the *effective luminosity* of the simulated sample as,